cfrieberg/readme/README.md

 - 💻 [GitHub](#) *(https://github.com/cfrieberg)*

 ---

+### 💼 **Previous Job Experience**

+**Staff Systems Administrator - Uplight (Feb '20 - Present)**
+- Managed and mentored a team of desktop IT technicians, providing leadership and guidance for escalated IT support issues.
+- Coordinated the deployment and support of IT systems, including desktops, servers, and cloud platforms.
+- Improved team efficiency by implementing streamlined ticketing systems and troubleshooting procedures, which increased resolution speed and customer satisfaction.
+- Ensured that IT processes were in place to maintain security and compliance for end-user systems, including desktop encryption and vulnerability remediation.

+**IT Consultant - Robert Half Technology (Aug '19 - Feb '20)**
+- Administered patch management for all company laptops and servers, ensuring up-to-date software and security patches were applied.
+- Worked closely with internal teams to design and deploy automated software management systems, reducing manual intervention.
+- Conducted training for junior IT staff to ensure understanding of patch management tools and best practices.

+**Field Operations Site Lead - 3-D Technology Group (Nov '16 - Nov '18)**
+- Led IT infrastructure operations for hospital domain migration projects, overseeing teams responsible for hardware setup, software installation, and system configurations.
+- Managed a team of technicians to deploy and maintain over 100 devices daily, ensuring compliance with strict timelines and quality standards.
+- Provided after-hours support for critical systems, ensuring uptime for healthcare services and quick resolution of service disruptions.
+- Tracked and managed project progress using internal software, ensuring that all devices met client specifications and regulatory requirements.

 **Thanks for visiting!** Feel free to explore my repositories or reach out to discuss projects, collaboration opportunities, or just to say hi! 🚀